List of Emmerdale characters introduced in 2014: Daz Spencer

 Daz returned in 2017, having lived without a roof over his head for three years.
 Kerry then took him in, despite Dan's hatred for his brother.
 Daz was made to live in Hettie the camper van, until he got back on his feet.
 He got a job at the cafe, working as a waiter, and life seemed to be going well for him, until it was discovered he had a military knife in his possession; at some point during his homelessness period, Daz was beaten up by a group of hooligans, and left hospitalized.
 Since then, he has carried it with him, in self-defence as the incident left him with Posttraumatic stress disorder.
 Later on, after Amelia tries to help Daz create a digital CV of himself, a loan shark appeared and robbed the cafe's cash desk, later turning up at Dale Head and stealing the television.
 Dan once again threatened to throw Daz out, as it was revealed the loan shark was from his past, but Kerry and Amelia pleaded on Daz's behalf, and he was allowed to stay.
 Daz later developed an interest in Bernice, an interest that was reciprocated, to the extent that they had dinner together a few times.
 However, Bernice's daughter, Gabby, disapproved of this relationship, and she and Liv threatened Daz; if he caught them helping themselves to alcohol, or doing things they would otherwise be disciplined for, they would say he was plying them.

+On 5 December 2024, it was announced that Jordon would reprise the role of Daz once more as part of Amelia's exit storyline, who was axed earlier in the year.
+Daisy Campbell, who plays Amelia, spoke to Digital Spy about Jordon's return: "It was emotional to film the final episodes.
+It was weird, because we film in two-week blocks.
+So, the first week was really emotional, because Mark Jordon, who plays Daz, comes back.
+It was lovely to see him again.
+Then on the second week, I think I was used to it.
+I was really dreading my last block, because I hate crying in front of people unless it's for a scene.
+But my last week just felt fine.
+I didn't really cry that much.
+I was actually proud of myself.
+I was like: 'Oh, I've not got teary scenes this week'.
+But it was emotional, really emotional."
+So, that was really emotional, and whenever I work with Laura Norton, who plays Kerry, she's so good at doing emotions.
+The way she cries, I cry!"
+She added: "Amelia ends up going to live back with Daz in Leicester.
+We had a scene where I had to say: 'I'm off to move to Leicester with Esther!'
+So she ends up moving back with Daz, which is nice.
+He comes back for one episode, which is lovely."